-If you want to be your own boss, you could do a lot worse than starting a window cleaning business.
+If you want to be your own boss, starting a window cleaning business is a great option.
 It can be a simple venture that doesn’t need much initial investment to get going - and these days window cleaners don’t even need to like heights!

 - How to start a cleaning business